Undergraduate International Studies and Foreign Languages Program (UISFL)

 - April 3: UISFL Student Study Abroad Scholarship Awardees Announced

-Check back for updated information about the Spring 2023 Global Studies Seminar.
+Check back for updated information about the Spring 2024 Global Studies Seminar.

-Fall 2022 Semester
+Fall 2023 Semester

 The objectives of the project are to strengthen and improve undergraduate instruction in international studies and foreign languages at both institutions.
 Grant funds are being used to revise and update curricula, develop faculty expertise and add language instruction at both institutions.
 Some funds support student study abroad in East Asia.
 The MSU Billings UISFL project is greatly enhancing faculty expertise in international studies, with an emphasis on East Asia, in Montana and Wyoming.
 Over the course of the grant period, faculty will be receiving funds to revise curricula and to travel to partner universities.
-Over 6,000 undergraduate students in a largely under-represented area will have full access to the activities and outcomes of the project (Global Studies Certificate, International Studies Minor –East Asia Track, Study Abroad, language instruction), thereby increasing their career prospects, especially in relation to service in areas of national need.
+Over 6,000 undergraduate students in a largely under-represented area will have full access to the activities and outcomes of the project (International Studies Minor –East Asia Track, Study Abroad, language instruction), thereby increasing their career prospects, especially in relation to service in areas of national need.

 Student Scholarship Highlights

-International Studies was proud to award three UISFL Student Scholarships to MSUB students for the 2022-2023 academic year and was excited to welcome back the three returning 2021-2022 UISFL scholarship recipients.
+International Studies was proud to award three UISFL Student Scholarships to MSUB students for the 2023-2024 academic year and was excited to welcome back the three returning 2022-2023 UISFL scholarship recipients.